gidavies/AzureDevOpsLab/AzureDevOpsLab5.md

 <img src="images/Lab5_1a.jpg" width="624"/>

 At the command line (terminal/powershell etc.) switch to a folder within which you'll be happy to have the source code top level folder cloned to (e.g. C:\).
 Then clone the repo by typing "git clone" and paste in the URL from above.
-If prompted sign in using the same credentials as you are using to access Azure DevOps:
+If prompted sign in using the same credentials you're using to access Azure DevOps:

 <img src="images/Lab5_2a.jpg" width="624"/>